 • Language barrier: Icelandic is the official language of Iceland, and while many Icelanders speak English, it can still be challenging for foreigners to navigate daily life without knowing the language.

-• High Dental Care Costs: Dental care in Iceland is expensive compared to other medical services.
+• High Dental care costs: Dental care in Iceland is expensive compared to other medical services.
 Routine dental check-ups and treatments can be a significant financial burden, as they are not fully covered by the state healthcare system.

 Living in Iceland can be a unique and rewarding experience.
 Iceland is known for its natural beauty, outdoor activities, and vibrant culture.
 The country offers a high quality of life with excellent healthcare, education, and social services.
 The population is small and close-knit, easily connecting with people and building strong relationships.